 We also encountered our first Traffic Separation Scheme crossing the Bay into Baltimore.
 Fortunately there wasn’t much commercial traffic as the hazy skyline came into focus.

 We visited Fort McHenry a couple of years ago.
 There was a huge exhibit of iconic moments involving the American flag.
-One of us pointed out to the guides that in fact the “Miracle on Ice” photo of Jim Craig wrapped in the flag was taken after the U.S. beat the commies in a semifinal game, not the gold medal game.
+One of us pointed out to the guides that in fact the “Miracle on Ice” photo of Jim Craig wrapped in Old Glory was taken after the U.S. beat the commies in a semifinal game, not the gold medal game.
 They didn’t seem to care that their exhibit was flawed.
-We aren’t gong back.
+We aren’t going back.